jovinann/SC1015-Mini-Project-Movie-Success-Predictor/README.md

 ### About:

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on movies (from IMDB) in the years 1986-2016 in Kaggle Dataset.
+Our goal is to create a comprehensive movie score predicting system that draws insights from real-world investment challenges.
+Analyzing film financial viability helps investors to make informed decisions on whether to invest in certain movies.

 For detailed walkthrough, please view the source code in order from:

 1. [Data Cleaning and Preparation](./DataCleaningAndPreparation.ipynb)
 2. [Exploratory Data Analysis and Data Visualisation](./ExploratoryDataAnalysisAndDataVisualisation.ipynb)